robinrob/rsmithio/_posts/2015-07-01-console-writer-jquery-plugin.md

 of the line as in a terminal.
 I also added keyboard typing sounds to heighten the effect.
 Try it now by clicking any of the headings within this blog article.</p>

-<h2 class="console-writer" cw-typing-sound="true">ConsoleWriter</h2>
+<a href="https://github.com/robinrob/consolewriter.jquery.js"><h2 class="console-writer" cw-typing-sound="true">ConsoleWriter</h2></a>
-I packaged the code up into a jQuery plugin:
-<a href="https://github.com/robinrob/consolewriter.jquery.js">Inline-Editor</a>, designed with a focus on user-friendliness
-and configurability using options.
-The heading "ConsoleWriter" above this paragraph shows the idea, using the default method of usage which requires just adding the `console-writer` class to the element.
+I packaged the project up as a jQuery plugin: <a href="https://github.com/robinrob/consolewriter.jquery.js">ConsoleWriter</a>, designed with a focus on user-friendliness and configurability using options.
+The heading above this paragraph displays the default method of usage which requires just adding the `console-writer` class to the element.
 Reload the page again to see the typewriter effect.
-You can modify the heading's contents by focusing the heading and typing.
-Other demos can be viewed in the demo HTML file included with the project.
+The `readme` file included in the repo describes the options and how to set them.
+There is also a `demo.html` file which shows example usages.